MrHSisson/Interactive-Maths-Tools/README.md

 ## How It Works

-All tools follow a consistent [Core System Specification](SPECIFICATION (TSX) v1.1) ensuring uniform behavior, visual design, and mathematical accuracy across topics.
+All tools follow a consistent specification ensuring uniform behavior, visual design, and mathematical accuracy across topics.

 **Typical Use:**
 1. Open Claude.ai